The Cost of Inflation: Model

-Here $g(\pi u)\in[0,1]$ captures duration dependence: while the functional form is common across firms, the realized hazard component $g(\pi u_{i,t})$ is firm- and time-specific through the elapsed time since the last reset, $u_{i,t}$.
-The term $f(\delta)\in(0,1)$ captures cross-sectional heterogeneity: its functional form is likewise common across firms, but the realized component $f(\delta_i)$ varies across firms through a time-invariant network exposure index $\delta_i$, and thus reflects the fixed network structure.
-We assume $f(\delta)$ is increasing in $\delta^{2}$, so firms that are more exposed in absolute value (larger $|\delta_i|$) have a higher reset hazard and therefore, on average, shorter reset ages.
+with $g(\pi u)\in[0,1]$ and $\chi\in(0,1)$ sharing a common functional form across firms.
+The realised values $g(\pi u_i^{(t)})$ and $\chi(\delta_i)$ vary by firm and time through, respectively, the elapsed time since the last reset and the firm's time-invariant network exposure.
+We assume that $\chi$ is increasing in the squared exposure $\delta_i^{2}$, so that firms with larger absolute exposure $|\delta_i|$ have a higher reset hazard and shorter expected reset ages.